hector4213/ruby-stuff/notes.md

 Changes to code can be subdivided into four distinct steps:
 1. parse the new code
 2. parse and execute it

+### SOLID Design Principles

+- Coined by Micheal Feathers popularized my Robert Martin

+__S__ - Single Responsibility
+The methods in a class should be cohesive around a single purpose.

+__O__ - Open-Closed
+Objects should be open for extension, but closed for modification.

+__L__ - Liskov Substitution
+Subclasses should be substitutable for their superclasses.

+__I__ - Interface Segregation
+Objects should not be forced to depend on methods they don’t use.

+__D__ - Dependency Inversion
+Depend on abstractions, not on concretions.